rtasalem/rtasalem/README.md

 🥞 Software developer (full-stack) with interests in web development, APIs, databases, and 3D programming.
 👩🏽‍💻 IT Consultant at [FDM Group](https://www.fdmgroup.com/) & Software Developer at [Defra](https://www.gov.uk/government/organisations/department-for-environment-food-rural-affairs).
 🧠 Current tech stack: Node.js, PostgreSQL, GraphQL, Docker, Azure, and Kubernetes.
-🛠️ Building my own portfolio website using Next.js & Tailwind CSS.
+🛠️ Building my own portfolio website using Next.js.
 ### Get In Touch
 💬 If you want to get in touch feel free to connect on [LinkedIn](https://www.linkedin.com/in/ranatasalem/).
 ## GitHub Stats